-San Simpliciano was one of the earliest churches built in Milano.
-It is the last of the four basilicas that Sant’Ambrogio appointed in the outlying areas of the city to accommodate the growing flock of worshippers and, as he had done for the other churches, he chose a cemetery location, in this instance it was along the road to Como in an area frequented by prostitutes so he named it "Basilica Virginum" (dedicated to the virgins).
+San Simpliciano is one of the earliest churches constructed in Milano.
+It is the last of the four basilicas that Sant’Ambrogio sought to build in the peripheral areas of the city: as for the previous three structures he chose a cemetery location, in this instance it was along the road to Como in an area frequented by prostitutes so he named it "Basilica Virginum" (dedicated to the virgins).
 It was completed by his successor San Simpliciano whose wish, upon his demise in 401, was to be buried there and, consequentially, the basilica took his name.